 It’s also a good idea to have some guidelines, both for helpdesk and for general customer service queries, so that the virtual assistant understands how much authority they have to respond and when something should be escalated.

-While there are no universal “guidelines” for how often you should be communicating with your customers, the general consensus is that you need to be in touch at least once per month, so that people remember who you are!
-It all depends on your industry and target audience – one suggestion is to look at influencers in your space and see what is working for them.
+While there are no universal “guidelines” for how often your communication should be with your customers, the general consensus is that you need to contact them at least once per month, so that people remember who you are!
+It all depends on your industry and target audience.
+One suggestion is to look at influencers in your space and see what is working for them.

 Virtual assistants can set up and use monitoring tools to be alerted to any mentions of you or your business.
 They can step in, or they can draw conversations to your attention where appropriate.

-Speaking of monitoring, with today’s ease of hiding behind keyboards online, are you making sure that what appears to represent your business, really is your business?
-There have been many cases of people creating fake accounts and responding to posts to troll the business.
+There have also been many cases of people creating fake accounts and responding to posts to troll the business.
 Your VA is a great resource for monitoring that sort of thing!
-(Like this example below, of an account that pretended to be Target’s customer service).

 Additionally, a virtual assistant can help by spotting potential opportunities for your business.
-They are in close contact with what your customers are saying, so can often find new ideas, or spot trends.
+They are in close contact with what your customers are saying, so they can often find new ideas or spot trends.

-There you have it – could a virtual assistant be the missing link you need to really boost your customer care and helpdesk experience?
+There you have it.
+Could a virtual assistant be the missing link you need to really boost your customer support and make your customers happy?